RAAvenger/MyLinkRepository/README.md

 p.s.
 Logging time using asp middlewares and mediatR behaviors is a good idea anyway.
 - [Elegant API Versioning in ASP.NET Core (Web API)](https://www.youtube.com/watch?v=iVHtKG0eU_s): Api versioning is a ommon thing for web applications and its good to know a clean way to do it. p.s. there is an updated one for minimal apis [Implementing Modern API Versioning in .NET](https://www.youtube.com/watch?v=8Asq7ymF1R8).
+- [Clean Message Bus Consumers with MediatR in .NET](https://www.youtube.com/watch?v=wnqBmv1RJNE): A nice way to usee message queues in app.

 ## documents
 - [Generating sortable Guids using NewId](https://andrewlock.net/generating-sortable-guids-using-newid/) by Andrew Lock: An excellent document about how to use Guid in database as primary key.